ceyhunsen/Bash-the-Dummy/README.md

 # Bash the Dummy!

-This project is a very basic javascript game that developed for the BTU BLM0226 Web Tabanlı Programlama class.
+This project is a very basic, text based javascript game that developed for the `BTU BLM0226 Web Tabanlı Programlama` class.

 ![screenshot](images/ss0.png)